qiqi-helloworld/ABSGD/README.md

 >>> from absgd.losses import ABLoss
 >>> from absgd.optimizers import ABSGD, ABAdam
 ```
 You can design your own loss.
-The following is a usecase, for more details pelease refer:
+The following is a usecase, for more details pelease refer [ABSGD.ipynb](https://github.com/qiqi-helloworld/ABSGD/ABSGD.ipynb):
 ```python
 >>> #import library
 >>> from absgd.losses import ABLoss